lessarderic/multi-platform/README.md

 The REST APIs are defined using [OpenAPI](https://www.openapis.org/).
 Client libraries, server stubs, static documentation are generated from the OpenAPI specifications.
 This is also where [PACT](https://docs.pact.io/) contract definitions would exist.
-Those would be used to generate test drivers (compliance test kit, or CTK) to validate server implementations, as well as server mocks that can be used by client services as server replacements during testing.
+Those would be used to generate compliance test kit (CTK) to validate server implementations, as well as server mocks that can be used by client services as server replacements during testing.

 > APIs are typically source controlled in their own repository and released independently to allow for their version to change independently of the implementation.